Energy Efficiency Maximization of Massive MIMO Communications With Dynamic Metasurface Antennas: Numerical Results

-In \figref{fig:MicrostripsComparison}, we evaluate the effects of the number of microstrips on the EE performance of the DMAs-assisted communications.
-We fix the number of metamaterials to $M = 64$, set the transmit power consumption budget $P_{\max}$ as 15 dBm, and evaluate the EE performance of the DMAs-assisted system for $K \in [1,64]$.
-As is shown in \figref{fig:CSIComparison}, the EE performance based on the statistical CSI is close to that based on the instantaneous CSI, thus we only present the EE performance based on the statistical CSI here and omit the instantaneous CSI case.
+In \figref{fig:MicrostripsComparison}, we evaluate the effect of the number of microstrips on the EE performance of the DMA-assisted communications.
+We fix the number of metamaterial elements as $M = 64$, set the transmit power consumption budget $P_{\max}$ as 15 dBm, and evaluate the EE performance of the DMA-assisted system for $K \in [1,64]$.
+As is shown in \figref{fig:CSIComparison}, the EE performance based on the statistical CSI is close to that based on the instantaneous CSI.
+Thus we focus on the EE performance based on the statistical CSI here.

-From \figref{fig:MicrostripsComparison}, we note again that the achievable EE performance based on the continuous-valued amplitude, binary amplitude, and Lorentzian-constrained phase cases are close to each other, and closely follow the complex plane case.
-We can also observe that, for the cases with small $K$, the EE performance of the DMAs-based system is rapidly improved as the number of microstrips increases.
-This is because the signal propagation generates attenuation inside the microstrip, which is proportional to the number of metamaterials on a microstrip.
-Thus, increasing the number of microstrips (i.e., reducing the number of metamaterials on a microstrip) will reduce the propagation loss and improve the system EE performance.
-Moreover, in the cases with large $K$, the EE performance decreases as the number of microstrips increases.
-This phenomenon can be explained as follows.
-When the number of microstrips $K$ is large, the metamaterials that can be removed from a microstrip is relatively few, i.e., the reduction of the signal prorogation loss is limited.
-Thus, the corresponding EE improvement is small and limited.
-Meanwhile, the dynamic power dissipation, which is proportional to the number of microstrips, dominates the total power consumption.
-As the dynamic power dissipation increases, the EE performance reduces in a rapid and non-negligible rate.
-The two aspects together lead to a reduction in the EE performance with large $K$.
-This observation implies that in practical implementation, we need to strike a balance between the power consumption (proportional to the number of RF chains) and propagation loss (proportional to the number of metamaterials per microstrips) to further improve the EE performance in the DMAs-assisted communications.
+From \figref{fig:MicrostripsComparison}, we note again that the achievable EE performance based on the continuous-valued amplitude, binary amplitude, and Lorentzian-constrained phase cases are close to each other and closely follow the complex plane one.
+We can also observe that, as the number of microstrips increases, the EE performance firstly rises to a peak and then decreases.
+This phenomenon is related to two main factors.
+Firstly, since the system SE performance mainly depends on the number of RF chains, the system SE will be improved as the number of RF chains increases.
+Secondly, the dynamic power consumption of RF chains will increase as the number of RF chains increases.
+Note that the number of RF chains is equal to that of microstrips in the DMA-assisted architecture.
+Then, for small $K$, the first factor dominates the EE performance, i.e., the system SE increases as the number of microstrips increases, thus resulting in the improvement of the system EE.
+On the contrary, for large $K$, the second factor dominates the EE performance.
+Specifically, the dynamic power consumption of RF chains, which is proportional to the number of microstrips, dominates for large $K$.
+Therefore, the EE performance decreases as the number of microstrips increases.
+This observation implies that in practical implementation, we need to select the number of microstrips to strike a balance between the power consumption and SE gain to improve the EE performance in the DMA-assisted communications.